liunian321/Local_LLM_Cache/README.md

 ---

-# LLM API Service
+# LLM API Cache Service

-This is an LLM (Large Language Model) API service built with Rust and the Axum framework, designed to handle chat requests, model retrieval, and embedding generation.
+This is an LLM (Large Language Model) API cache service built with Rust and the Axum framework, designed to handle chat requests, model retrieval, and embedding generation.
 The project uses SQLite for cache management and supports interaction with an upstream API via HTTP requests.

 ## Features